hoodiecrow/thtcl/README.md

 ### Macros

-Here's a part of a macro facility: macros are defined, in Tcl, in switch cases in __expand-macro__ and they work by modifying _op_ and _args_ inside __evaluate__.
+Here's some percentage of a macro facility: macros are defined, in Tcl, in switch cases in __expand-macro__ and they work by modifying _op_ and _args_ inside __evaluate__.

+Currently, the macros `let`, `cond`, and `case` are defined.
+They differ somewhat from the standard ones in that the body or clause body must be a single form (use a __begin__ form for multiple steps of computation).

 ```
 proc expand-macro {n1 n2 env} {